 Ethics and trust

 One of the key challenges inherent in a vaccine certificate is the fact that it relies on people’s willingness to share their health data with responsible authorities.
-This willingness is precarious even in countries where populations trust public sector organizations.
+This willingness is precarious even in countries where populations trust public sector organisations.
 In countries where that trust is lacking, the very idea of sharing vaccine credentials may seem like a no-go.

 Given the ethical quandaries associated with this initiative, using a trust framework and technological methods that are private by design are imperative.
 How do we prevent a government from using the vaccine record outside of approval to travel?
 How do you embed consent management and control with the user vs. the governmental body?
 We will discover that depending on the global geography in question there may be questions regarding the proper balance between civil liberties and the public interest?
 Are we setting a dangerous precedent by limiting citizen access to goods or services on the basis of health data?